Pack your bag!

 The bag is 45 cm square and holds 90 litres.

-We will only take cardboard presented inside the blue bag, however the bags have a large capacity.
+We will only take cardboard presented inside the blue bag with the lid closed, however the bags have a large capacity.
 Cardboard not presented in the bag will not be collected.
 If you have a lot of cardboard, you may choose to put it out over a couple of collections, or take it to your nearest Household Reuse & Recycling Centre (Avonmouth or St Philips).
 Large sheets of cardboard (i.e. television packaging boxes, etc) should be flattened and either folded or cut into smaller pieces so they can fit into the bag and therefore the vehicle.
 We will not accept polystyrene.
 Cardboard that is not broken down in this way will not be collected.
 Please do not leave cardboard outside on the pavement between collections as they block access and can attract street litter and flytipping.

 We will place your new blue bag into the recycling containers that you presented for recycling and return to your kerbside.
 Please remember to take your containers in after collections.